Here’s What Cops Have To Say When Teslas On Autopilot Crash

 After police questioned one driver who had stopped on the Bay Bridge between San Francisco and Oakland and was literally asleep at the wheel, he claimed his car’s Autopilot software was on at the time.
 The other driver, in Culver City, California, slammed his Tesla into the back of a fire truck while going 65 miles per hour.
 That driver also blamed the incident on Autopilot.

-Local law enforcement were quick to take to social media to mock these drivers, too.
+Local law enforcement was quick to take to social media to mock these drivers, too.

-The Culver City fire department shared this on Twitter:
+The Culver City Fire Department shared this on Twitter:

 And the California Highway Patrol joked that, after they found a drunk driver passed out in his car, the Tesla “didn’t drive itself to the tow yard.”